eliostvs/tomate-alarm-plugin/README.md

 Tomate Alarm Plugin
 ===================

+This plugin has been joined to tomate-gtk [tomate-gtk](https://github.com/eliostvs/tomate-gtk).

 Tomate is a timer for the Pomodoro Technique.
 This plugin plays a alarm when the timer ends.